qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 which uses latitude and longitude coordinates, as you know from the previous lesson.
 You also learnt that to calculate distances in meters, we need to work with a projected coordinate system.
-Start by setting your project's coordinate system to a suitable :guilabel:`CRS` for your data, in the case of Swellendam, :guilabel:`WGS 84 / UTM zone 34S`:
+Start by setting your project's coordinate system to a suitable :guilabel:`CRS` for your data, in the case of |majorUrbanName|, :guilabel:`WGS 84 / UTM zone 34S`:

 * Open the :kbd:`Project Properties` dialog, select :guilabel:`CRS` and filter the list to find :guilabel:`WGS 84 / UTM zone 34S`.